Skip to content

 Canvas context menu

 As well as creating and configuring the pipeline, there are additional actions you can perform from the pipeline canvas.
-Right-click a component to reveal the context menu.
+Right-click a blank place on the canvas to reveal the context menu.
 Refer to the table below for more information:

 Function Description

-Validate pipeline Validate a pipeline.
-This performs a "dry run" of the pipeline, verifying that a pipeline will run without actually performing any data manipulation.
-To validate a pipeline, right-click on any connected component on the canvas, and select Validate pipeline.
+Validate pipeline Validate the pipeline.
+This performs a "dry run" of the pipeline, verifying that the pipeline will run without actually performing any data manipulation.

 Add note Adds a note box to the canvas.

-Paste Right-click anywhere on the blank canvas and click Paste to create a copy of the component at that location.
+Paste Paste a copy of a copied component at the location you have right-clicked.
 The copied component is identical to the original, including all configured properties.
 The Name will be slightly modified, and can be changed as normal.
+To perform this action, you must have first used the Copy action on a component.

-Delete component Right-click on any connected component, and select Delete to remove the component from the pipeline canvas.
+Delete Remove the component from the pipeline canvas.

 Adding notes